-Best Lake Erie Beaches in Michigan
+Best Lake Erie Beaches

 Sterling State Park (the only state park on Lake Erie) provides one mile of beachfront for sunning, swimming, and boat launches.
 Its 1,300 acres also offer opportunities for shore and lagoon fishing, camping, hiking, and more.
 Only a few miles away is the beach in Luna Pier, which has a boardwalk and lighthouse.